Azriely/Rocket_Elevators_Blockchain/README.md

 This is the Repo for the Rocket Elevators NFT Collection

-The contract is set to be revealed on Monday morning, December 27, 2021
+The NFT collection is set to be revealed on Monday morning, December 27, 2021

+Until Monday morning only a select few addresses are whitelisted enablign them to pre purchase at a discount </br>

 Contract name: RocketNFT </br>
 Token Symbol: REV </br>